 Typography is important for creating visually appealing and consistent designs.
-Font management is crucial when it comes to managing fonts on macOS devices.
-Sometimes, the default fonts on macOS don’t fit with your brand’s design, so you might want to install custom fonts that better match your company’s branding.
+Sometimes, the default fonts on Mac does not fit your brand’s design, so you might want to install custom fonts that match your company’s branding.

 macOS devices support different font types like TrueType (.ttf), Variable TrueType (.ttf), TrueType Collection (.ttc), OpenType and OpenType-SVG (.otf), and OpenType Collection (.ttc) fonts.

 You can deploy any of these font files on Intune-enrolled macOS devices.
-We will be using a Bash script to download Font files on a Mac device.
+We will use a Bash script to download and install font files on Mac devices.
 But before we do that, You will require:

 - A Font File in any of the supported formats mentioned above.

-- The font file is stored in a publicly accessible location.
+- Font file is stored in a publicly accessible location.

-To securely store Font files that are publicly accessible, you can create an Azure Storage Container.
-However, you have the flexibility to use other locations such as SharePoint Online or Dropbox etc. if they provide public accessibility.
+To securely store publicly accessible Font files, you can create an Azure Storage container.
+However, you can use other locations, such as SharePoint Online or Dropbox, if they provide public accessibility.

 Default Fonts Installation location on Mac

-- ~/Library/Fonts/ – When you use this location, Fonts are only available to a particular user.
+- ~/Library/Fonts/: When fonts are installed at this location, they are only available to a particular user.

-- /Library/Fonts/ – When you use this location, Fonts are available to any user on a Mac device.
+- /Library/Fonts/: When you use this location, fonts are available to all users on a Mac device.

-In this blog post, we will learn about the steps to deploy fonts at /Library/Fonts/ location.
-This way, we will make sure that fonts are available to any user of a Mac device.
+We will be using /Library/Fonts/ location to download and install the font files.
+This way, we will ensure that fonts are available to all users of the Mac device.
 Let’s check the steps:

-After creating an Azure Storage account, you can set up a container by navigating to the storage account, selecting “Containers,” and then clicking on “+ Container.”
+After creating an Azure Storage account, you can set up a container by navigating to the storage account, selecting Containers, and then clicking + Container.

-Provide a name for the container and set the Public access level to “Blob” (anonymous read access for blobs only).
-This ensures that our Font file stored in this container can be publicly accessed.
+Provide a name for the container and set the Public access level to Blob (anonymous read access for blobs only).
+This ensures that font files stored in this container can be publicly accessed.
+Upload the files.

 Click on the file to copy the Publicly accessible URL.
-You can test to confirm if the URLs are publicly accessible by opening an Incognito mode of a browser.
+You can test to confirm if the URLs are publicly accessible by opening an Incognito browser mode.

 - https://cloudinfrasa01.blob.core.windows.net/fonts/JulieRegular.ttf

-Update InstallFonts.sh script variables to point it to the correct font file storage location.
-I have highlighted the values which you need to modify.
+Update the InstallFonts.sh script variables to the correct font file storage location.
+I have highlighted the values that you need to modify.

-- Update the font file name where its highlighted in the screenshot below.
+- Update the font file name to where it’s highlighted in the screenshot below.

 - Once you have completed all the changes, save this Shell script file.

-Now, let’s proceed to create a deployment in the Intune admin center to deploy the “installFonts.sh” shell script to macOS devices.
-When this script runs on the targeted device, it will download the font file from the Azure blob container to the /Library/Fonts location.
+Now, let’s create a deployment in the Intune admin center to deploy the installFonts.sh shell script to macOS devices.
+When this script runs on the targeted device, it will download the font file from the Azure container to /Library/Fonts location.
 Let’s go through the steps:

-To upload the script, click on the blue folder icon and select the “install.sh” file.
+- Script settings: To upload the script, click the blue folder icon and select the installFonts.sh file.

 - Run script as signed-in user: No (Script will run using root privileges)